alextongue/alextongue.github.io/about.md

 show_search: false
 ---

-If you're on this page, that must mean that (1) you want to learn more about me, or (2) I had told you in person about how I was super excited that I just learned how to throw together a website, and you're here out of good humor.
-Either way, thanks for checking it out.
+If you're on this page, that must mean that

+1. you want to learn more about me, or
+2. I had told you in person about how I was super excited that I just learned how to throw together a website, and you're here out of good humor.

+Either way, thanks for checking me out.

 <figure>
 <img src="https://github.com/alextongue/alextongue.github.io/blob/master/workbench/resources/krpt.JPG?raw=true">
 <figcaption>I'm in the top row, third from the right!
 I recently had the privilege of playing on two minor music videos!
 You can watch them <a href="https://www.youtube.com/watch?v=gpHsjl9bWs0">here</a> and <a href="https://www.youtube.com/watch?v=QfH5pGiZTA0">here</a>.</figcaption>
 </figure>

 I fell into this whole audio thing because I bought a used computer subwoofer when I was 12 years old to make my music sound more rumbly.
-Now, I'm a research engineer and graduate student doing research in multichannel audio, machine learning, and loudspeaker characterization. <b>Here's my <a href="https://www.dropbox.com/s/wwiro5y0bjgg4fc/Alex_Tung_Resume_FA19_nb.pdf?dl=0">resume</a>.</b>
+Now, I'm a research engineer and graduate student doing research in multichannel audio, machine learning, and loudspeaker characterization. <b>For those interested, here's my <a href="https://www.dropbox.com/s/wwiro5y0bjgg4fc/Alex_Tung_Resume_FA19_nb.pdf?dl=0">resume</a>.</b>

-I'm a pretty strong external processor, so I initially made this website as a place to publish some of my thoughts as I try to gain understanding of the domains of my schoolwork.
+I initially made this website as a place to publish some of my thoughts as I try to gain understanding of the domains of my schoolwork.
 You can find these posts under the <a href="https://alextongue.github.io/digest/lit/">Literature</a> and <a href="https://alextongue.github.io/digest/notes/">Notes</a> sections.

 I also like buying and restoring old audio equipment.
 You can find that in <a href="https://alextongue.github.io/workbench/">Workbench</a>.